DanDucky/8BitCompiler/README.md

   ```
   + MEMO: Memory, there are 32 positions in memory, the last 16 are reserved for instructions and the first 2 are "additive" meaning that they do not clear when being written to, rather they have to be force-cleared by the CPU, and the rest of the memory is free to use in any way
   + CACH: "Cache", used to operate the CPU (give inputs or take outputs).
 A graph of the 32 different cache positions will be uploaded in the future
-  + READ: Read-only memory, there are 32 referecneable positions, the last 8 are consecutive while the rest each have 8 internal positions between them
+  + READ: Read-only memory, there are 32 referencable positions, the last 8 are consecutive while the rest each have 8 internal positions between them

   The language supports a compile-time 8 bit string constructor:
   ```